IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Topic modelling experiments
 ### Goals
 Along with the rule-based text classification model, an unsupervised machine learning method for topic modelling was conducted – the Latent Dirichlet Allocation (LDA).
 Two models were developed using the Python's libraries **(1) Scikit-learn** and **(2) Gensim**.
-Both models were trained on a sample of 18,000 news articles.
+A stratified 80/20 split-sample validation was implemented using the website as stratifying field.
 The text preprocessing methodological choices have already been detailed in the Rule-based text classification chapter.

 #### Challenges
 + As the LDA algorithm is stochastic and the output is different every run, the random state parameter was set to 0 to ensure the reproducibility of the Scikit-learn and Gensim LDA models.